M2 Browning: AN/M3, GAU-21/A, and M3P

 During World War II, a faster-firing Browning was developed for aircraft use.
 The AN/M3 increased the rate of fire to around 1,200 rounds per minute while firing the same round with minimal change in weight or size.
-The AN/M3 was used in Korea on the P-51D-30, F-82 Twin Mustang (the XP-82 mounted a total of 14 AN/M3 machine guns), F-86 Sabre, F-84 Thunderjet, and F-80 Shooting Star, and in Vietnam in the XM14/SUU-12/A gun pod.
+The AN/M3 was used in South Korea on the F-82 Twin Mustang, F-86 Sabre, F-84 Thunderjet, and F-80 Shooting Star, and in Vietnam in the XM14/SUU-12/A gun pod.
 Two are installed in the Embraer EMB 314 Super Tucano aircraft as a fixed wing-mounted standard weapon as designated as M3W with minor modification with reduced weight barrel, electronic box triggered from the cockpit with 250 rounds each.

 The M3 series is used by the U.S. military in two versions, the M3M and M3P.
 The fixed, remote-firing version, the FN M3P, is employed on the Avenger Air Defense System and was used on the OH-58D, augmenting the XM296 .50 cal. machine gun.
-The M3M flexible machine gun has been adopted by USN under the designation GAU-21/A for use on helicopters.
-The GAU-21/A is also being used by the U.S. Marine Corps to upgrade from the XM-218/GAU-16 .50 cal. machine gun for the CH-53E, on the UH-1Y Venom, and on the Canadian Forces' CH-146 Griffon via the INGRESS upgrade.
+The FN M3M flexible machine gun has been adopted by the U.S. Navy under the designation GAU-21/A for use on helicopters.
+The GAU-21/A is also being used by the U.S. Marine Corps to upgrade from the XM218/GAU-16 .50 cal. machine gun for the CH-53E, on the UH-1Y Venom, on the Canadian Forces' CH-146 Griffon via the INGRESS upgrade and is to be used on the CH-53K.
 The Air Force is looking to replace the GAU-18 on the HH-60G Pave Hawk with the GAU-21 because of its higher 1,100 rpm rate of fire, longer 10,000-round barrel life, and lower recoil through the use of a soft mount.
-The M3M is also the primary machine gun used by the Royal Navy's Fleet Air Arm for helicopter armament on Wildcat and Merlin aircraft.
-It is also used by the Bundeswehr on their NH-90 helicopters.
+The M3M is also the primary machine gun used by the British Royal Navy's Fleet Air Arm for helicopter armament on Wildcat and Merlin aircraft.
+It is also used by the German Bundeswehr on their NH-90 helicopters.